ayakovlenko/zit/README.md

 git config --unset-all --system user.email
 ```

-Require config to exist in order to make commits
+**Require config to exist in order to make commits**

+```bash
+git config --global user.useConfigOnly true
+```

-Without the global user name and user email, git would use the system’s hostname
+Without the global user name and user email, git would use the system's hostname
 and username to make commits.
 Tell git to throw an error instead, requiring you
 to specify an identity for every new project.

-```bash
-git config --global user.useConfigOnly true
-```

-Run `zit doctor` to make sure the system is set up correctly:
+Run `zit doctor` to make sure the system is configured correctly:

 ```bash
 $ zit doctor